-The way you think about your challenges can either hold you back or spur you on to greater success.
+The way you think about the challenges in your accounting firm can either hold you back or spur you forward.
 The secret is to savor the challenge.
 So if you believe you’re stuck, then keep reading.
-You naturally gravitate toward a closed mindset or a growth mindset, and it’s possible to change if you’re not satisfied with the way things are.
+You naturally gravitate toward a closed mindset or a growth mindset.
+And, and it’s possible to change if you’re not satisfied with the way things are.

 What is a Growth Mindset?

-Your mindset is the belief you have about yourself.
-For example, you may believe you are intelligent or not, successful or not.
-Or your self-image may reflect feelings like I’m a poor leader or I’m a failure.
+Basically, your mindset is the belief you have about yourself.
+For example, you may believe you are good at sales or find sales difficult.
+Or, your self-image may reflect feelings like I’m a poor leader or I’m a failure.

 With a fixed mindset, you believe your negative self-image is a fixed trait.
 Because of this, you continue to do things the way you always have.
 This leads to further discouragement.
 You tend to believe you can’t do it, regardless of what challenge you’re facing.